20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 4. 4-velocities parameterised by proper time $\frac{dx^\mu}{d\tau}$
 5. Timelike vs lightlike geodesics, with all of the different parameterisations

 It is common to define 4-velocities as only being those velocities which are parameterised by proper time, but we're going with the generalised understanding here.
-Note that this segment is dealing with line elements in minkowski for simplicity, and as such is special relativity.
-That said, the language of special relativity, and general relativity are often not very similar at all, so this is very useful to write down
+Note that this segment is dealing with line elements in minkowski as that's where we'll be constructing our geodesics, and as such is special relativity.
+That said, the language of special relativity, and general relativity are often not very similar at all, so I'm putting this all down in our terminology

 ### Lightlike Geodesics